TARS Sample and Interviews

 Early interviews were conducted in-person with computer assisted interviewing.
 In 2011, an optional on-line component was included, and in 2019 all interviews converted to on-line surveys.
 If requested, respondents received phone assistance to complete the interview, or could choose an in-person interview.
 From the beginning of the study, parents’ influence on child well-being, and peers’ and partners/spouses’ influences has been central.
 This relational focus has continued as respondents transitioned to adulthood, and surveys have focused on relationship conflict, parenting and child well-being, and recently social distancing during the pandemic.

-Nearly all interview waves (except wave 2) included a theoretically-selected subset of in-depth interviews.
-We have conducted a total of 506 in-depth interviews on topics ranging from sexual risk taking to desistance from partner violence, and most recently coping with COVID-19 and social distancing.
+Nearly all waves (except wave 2) included a theoretically-selected subset of in-depth interviews.
+This has resulted in over 600 in-depth interviews on topics ranging from sexual risk taking to desistance from partner violence to coping with COVID-19 and social distancing.
+Due to deductive disclosure concerns and the localizatoin of the sample, these in-depth interviews are not available for public use.

-The population-based sample is regional; and, compared to American Community Survey analysis of a similar age range, TARS respondents are demographically similar, with some lower levels of economic well-being, to mid-30 year-olds at the national level.
+The population-based sample is regional; and, compared to American Community Survey analysis of a current similar age range (mid-30 year-olds), TARS respondents are demographically similar, with some lower levels of economic well-being at the national level.
 The TARS has 37% racial minorities compared to 31% in the U.S. with a greater share of Black respondents than the nation and smaller share of Latinx reflecting the population of Lucas County.
-In terms of education 34% of TARS respondents graduate from college relative to 38% in the U.S. The share in the labor force in 2019 was 79% in the TARS and 84% at the national level, home ownership was lower in the TARS sample 42% vs. 53% at the national level, and incomes were slightly lower in the TARS ($43,730 vs $50,961).
-Approaching half, 45.5% of TARS respondents were married, and 48.5% were at the national level.
+In terms of education, 34% of TARS respondents have graduated from college relative to 38% in the U.S. The share in the labor force in 2019 was 79% in the TARS and 84% at the national level, home ownership was lower in the TARS sample 42% vs. 53% at the national level, and incomes were slightly lower in the TARS ($43,730 vs $50,961).
+Approaching half, 45.5% of TARS respondents were married while 48.5% were at the national level.